Common man must not suffer

 Image of PCS officers has taken a hit

 There are great expectations from the officials engaged in public service.
 However, it is strange that senior public servants of the Punjab Civil Services recently preferred to go on mass casual leave in support of ‘tainted officers’ arrested by the State Vigilance Bureau.
 In utter disregard of public convenience, many others joined their agitation, creating chaos on roads and offices by recurring blockades and protests.
-When delinquent officers did not relent to fair probe assurances, Chief Minister had to issue strict orders that aired out a message for all to realise that the duty and obligations came first while claiming rights and other liberties.
+When delinquent officers did not relent to fair probe assurances, the Chief Minister had to issue strict orders that aired out a message for all to realise that the duty and obligations came first while claiming rights and other liberties.
 In a democratic set-up, administrative officers are regarded as honoured public servants.
 They are expected to discharge duties honestly and efficiently in accordance with the rules and policies so that people get fair and impartial services without disruption of any sorts.
 IAS and PCS officers are held in high esteem owing to coveted position and bureaucratic powers vested with them, but this illogical stir shielding a colleague involved in graft charges has severely dented their prestige!

 Nirmaljit Singh Chatrath